ish-joshi/leonardo-mcp-server/README.md

 [//]: # (Note, warning, tip)

 > [!IMPORTANT]
-> 🔑You will need to [generate a Leonardo API key](https://docs.leonardo.ai/docs/create-your-api-key) and set it in the environment variable `LEONARDO_API_KEY` before running the server.
+> You will need to [generate a Leonardo API key](https://docs.leonardo.ai/docs/create-your-api-key) and set it in the environment variable `LEONARDO_API_KEY` before running the server.

 ```json